-- 1. A letter of application that includes the applicant's reasons for selecting this particular career option: - A curriculum vita (resume) including applicant's full name, address, telephone number(s), email address, student identification number (W#), academic preparation, prior related work and leadership experiences, degrees held, honors, awards, special interests, and other appropriate information; - A completed Recommendation Form from a school official who can attest to the applicant's leadership potential and likelihood of success in the program. - 4.
+- 1. A letter of application that includes the applicant's reasons for selecting this particular career option: - 2.
+A curriculum vita (resume) including applicant's full name, address, telephone number(s), email address, student identification number (W#), academic preparation, prior related work and leadership experiences, degrees held, honors, awards, special interests, and other appropriate information; - 3.
+A completed Recommendation Form from a school official who can attest to the applicant's leadership potential and likelihood of success in the program. - 4.
 Verification of a minimum 2.5 undergraduate grade point average; - 5.
 Scores from Verbal and Quantitative portions of the Graduate Record Exam (Note: a formula will be used to evaluate the candidate's GRE scores and Undergraduate GPA.
 The formula, to be used as a guideline, is (200U GPA) + GRE Verbal + GRE Quant.≥ 1350).
 The student's graduate degree may be taken into consideration. - 6.
-A valid teaching certificate: - 7.
-Verification of a minimum of three successful years of teaching experience in either public or private schools; - 8.
+A valid teaching certificate: - Verification of a minimum of three successful years of teaching experience in either public or private schools; - 8.
 A Memorandum of Understanding form completed by the designated school officials; - Upon completion of steps 1-8 listed above, candidates will be invited to campus for interviews and to produce a writing sample.

-REQUIREMENTS FOR COMPLETION OF THE MASTER OF EDUCATION DEGREE IN EDUCATIONAL LEADERSHIP successfully complete all requirements stated in the degree plan with grades of "B" or better in all course work; No grade below "B" will be accepted for graduate degree credit.
+REQUIREMENTS FOR COMPLETION OF THE MASTER OF EDUCATION DEGREE IN EDUCATIONAL LEADERSHIP

+To receive the Master of Education degree in Educational Leadership, a student must: successfully complete all requirements stated in the degree plan with grades of "B" or better in all course work; No grade below "B" will be accepted for graduate degree credit.